unl-nimbus-lab/pymavswarm/README.md

 ## Introduction

-`pymavswarm` is a Python library implemented to enable interaction with robotic swarms using the MAVLink protocol.
+`pymavswarm` is a Python library implemented to enable interaction with drone swarms using the MAVLink protocol.
 This library supports reading MAVLink messages sent from multiple agents in a swarm and sending MAVLink messages to agents within the swarm.
 Such functionality ultimately enables development of